mohiitt/SoftCPU/docs/architecture/memory_map.md

 - The emulator can load assembled programs into this region.
 - A typical convention is to place the entry point at:
   - `PC = 0x8000` at reset/startup.

-The precise layout within this region (code vs. read-only data) is determined by the assembler/linker or loader.

 ---

 ## 4. Memory-Mapped I/O (0xF000–0xF0FF)